posthtml/posthtml-components/README.md

   .then(/* ... */)
 ```

 With `posthtml-components` you don't need to specify the path name when you are using `x-tag-name` syntax.
-See below example.

 Setup PostHTML:

 ```js
 // index.js
 const options = {
   root: './src',
   tagPrefix: 'x-'